LLNL/axom/src/docs/sphinx/coding_guidelines/coding_guidelines.rst

 6 Design and Implement for Correctness and Robustness
 =======================================================

-The guidelines in this section describe sound software engineering practices that help enforce correctness and robustness and help avoid mis-interpretation or confusion by others.
+The guidelines in this section describe sound software design and engineering practices that help enforce correctness and robustness and help avoid mis-interpretation or confusion by others.

 --------------------------------------------------------------------
-6.1 General
+6.1 General Guidelines
 --------------------------------------------------------------------

 6.1.1 Simplicity, clarity, ease of modification and extension **should**